Why so chic?

 Room upgrade (subject to availability)

 No.15 Great Pulteney is a luxurious and forward-thinking boutique hotel, hidden behind an imposing Grade I listed Georgian façade on Bath’s grandest street.
-Owners Ian and Christa Taylor have designed the boutique bolthole with an awareness of the city's heritage as the original trendy getaway, but also with an imaginative, contemporary approach.
+The family-owned property was designed with an awareness of the city's heritage as the original trendy getaway, but also with an imaginative, contemporary approach.
 Visually appealing, we love the rich array of modern artworks on display.
 Lauran Sagar's Lost Earring Chandelier, made from over 5,000 individual earrings, sparkles above the sitting room; delicate, playful works by acclaimed glass artist Adam Aaronson illuminate the hotel's hidden nooks and intimate corners.

-From the exposed original stonework in the underground spa to the curated cocktail menu printed on decks of playing cards in the bar, No.15 Great Pulteney continually aces the small details, making it a place you'll want to revisit time and again.
+From the carefully curated cocktail menu in the bar to the thoughtfully-designed bedrooms, No.15 Great Pulteney continually aces the small details, making it a place you'll want to revisit time and again.
 Oh, and four-legged friends are welcome in some rooms too.

 The Dispensary serves uncomplicated but beautifully executed dishes in a relaxed dining room, lined on one side by an antique chemist’s unit, complete with glass philtres and apothecary bottles.
-Expect hearty plates made from the finest ingredients such as suckling pig croquette and pressed belly of pork with apple, and pine nut purée, and pan-seared scallops with roasted cauliflower, crispy kale, and parsley oil.
+Expect hearty plates made from the finest ingredients such as pan-seared Cornish scallop with avocado carpaccio, chilli, compressed mango and cucumber, and Creedy Carver corn fed chicken breast and leg Kiev with sweetcorn purée, charred corn, and black garlic sauce.

 A highlight of any stay at No.15 Great Pulteney is the exquisite Afternoon Tea, which offers a unique blend of the quintessential and the curious.
 Fresh scones and homemade jam sit beside innovative takes on the classics such as pistachio panna cotta.
 These treats are paired with one of the many teas in the curated collection, or if you prefer with a glass of bubbly.

-All-day dining can be enjoyed in the Sitting Room, where sarnies and chicken wings sit alongside charcuterie, burgers, and spring rolls.
+All-day dining can be enjoyed in the Sitting Room, where sarnies and salt and pepper squid sit alongside burgers, fish of the day, and risotto.

 While dogs are not allowed in the restaurant, they are welcome in the bar.